Home | Simulations

 N.B: Substance with low Ksp precipitate first.

-Conditions required for a Preciptimetric reactions:
+Conditions Required for a Preciptimetric Reactions:

-• The precipitate must be practically insoluble.
+1. The precipitate must be practically insoluble.

-• Rapid precipitation.
+2. Rapid precipitation.

-• Ease of detection of the endpoint.
+3. Ease of detection of the endpoint.

-Adsorption indicator: Adsorption indicators are acidic or basic dyes which change their color upon adsorption on the precipitate at the equivalence point.
-It has colour when not adsorbed and another colour when adsorbed on ppt.
+• Adsorption indicators are acidic or basic dyes that change their color upon adsorption on the precipitate at the equivalence point.

 Types: